Going offline in world's most connected city

 Also indoors is a whole exhibit dedicated to just the Korean War of the 1950s.
 Beginning with North Korea's surprise invasion of the South on June 25, 1950, this hall depicts all aspects of the war, such as the role of the United Nations played and what wartime life was like for Koreans.

 The Outdoor Exhibition features restored tanks, vehicles, submarines, aircraft and artillery that were used in World War II, the Korean War and the Vietnam War.
-But more than just standing right next to these mega machines, you can actually get inside them
+But more than just standing right next to these mega machines, you can actually get inside them.

 Admission to the museum is free.